 Formal Medical Reimbursement Plans - Tax Treatment

-If you offer a formal medical reimbursement plan, such as a Health Reimbursement Account (HRA), reimbursements are tax-deductible to the business and tax-free to employees.
+If you offer a formal medical reimbursement plan, such as a health reimbursement arrangement (HRA), sometimes called a health reimbursement account, reimbursements are tax-deductible to the business and tax-free to employees.

-These types of reimbursement plans allow for tax-free reimbursement of expenses incurred for medical care as defined in Section 213(d), including reimbursement for individual health insurance expenses.
+These types of reimbursement plans allow for tax-free reimbursement of expenses incurred for medical care as defined in Section 213(d) or IRS Publication 502, including reimbursement for individual health insurance expenses.

 To summarize, formal medical reimbursement plans are: